andreklen/FFKM-algorithm/README.md

-The first FFKM folder is macOS version
+The first FFKM folder is macOS version.
 The second FFKM folder is Windows version